sandermvdb/chess22k/README.md

 - futility pruning
 - static exchange evaluation for move ordering and pruning
 - aspiration window
-- evaluation scores tuned using the Texel's tuning method
+- evaluation parameters tuned using the Texel's tuning method
 - tapered eval
 - no openingbook or endgame tablebases
 - no pondering

+## Future
+- evaluate space
+- multi-threading

 _"Simplicity is the soul of efficiency"_       - Austin Freeman -